The Ultimate Guide to Medicare Enrollment

 Taking control of your healthcare as you age can be a scary proposition.

-Chances are, you’ve been (or currently are) covered by an employee-sponsored health insurance plan, or you’ve been purchasing a plan through the Marketplace.
+Chances are, you’ve been (or currently are) covered by an employer-sponsored health insurance plan, or you’ve been purchasing a plan through the Marketplace.

 As you approach age 65, it’s time to start thinking about the next phase of your healthcare journey.